SA-176/SA-176.github.io/index.md

 ## Hello World!

-This is my ePortfolio that showcases my knowledge and skills I've gained through the Computer Science program of Southern New Hamphsire University.
+This is my ePortfolio that showcases some of the knowledge and skills I've gained through the Computer Science program of Southern New Hamphsire University.
 Thoughout the program I was able to learn many new skills and languages that I can take with me into my future career in computer science development.

 ## Code Review